WooodHead/serverless-saas/README.md

 # Building Serverless SaaS Applications and APIs

-Now we will learn how to develop multi-tenanted SaaS API's and applications.
+In this repo we will learn how to develop multi-tenanted SaaS API's and applications.

 [What is SaaS?
 Everything you need to know about Software as a Service](https://digitalguardian.com/blog/saas-single-tenant-vs-multi-tenant-whats-difference)